alexsereno/letters/src/content/blog/xcode-previews.md

 For CoreData, Apple's boilerplate code includes a preview example you can reference, and our example .previewEnvironment has added the MOC.

 Simply ensure that every new state object (such as @Observable / @ObservableObject) you create has a preview singleton in an extension, then add it to our PreviewEnvironment modifier.
-Every subview gets updated by the modifier, & you're good to go!
+Every view with the modifier attached gets a correct environment!

 ## Other common pitfalls in the Preview Environment